 Paul further explains, "For even though they knew God, they did not honor Him as God or give thanks" (verse 21).
 This does not mean they “knew” God in a saving relationship.
 Rather, it simply means that they knew about God.
 What they knew about God is the general revelation of Himself that is mentioned in verse 19.
 Paul states that even when they knew about God, “they did not honor Him as God.”
 That is, they did not give Him the glory He rightly deserves.
 They did not bow down before Him and call upon Him.
 They did not humble themselves beneath this God and pursue to know Him.

 Paul adds, neither did they “give thanks.”
 That is, they did not acknowledge God as the source of all good in their lives.
 They did not express gratitude to Him for all that He had provided for them.
 They did not give thanks for the food they eat, nor for the rain they receive.
 They did not give thanks for the breath they take.
 They took for granted these many provisions that God gave them.
 And they certainly did not give thanks for the self-revelation that God had given them.

 “Futile in their Speculations”

 Paul emphatically asserts that, "their foolish heart became darkened.”
-“Foolish” (moros) comes from the Greek word from which we derive the word ‘moron.’
-He is saying that they became moronic, incapable of having rational thoughts about God.
-Simply put, sin makes you stupid.
-Sin has a devastating effect upon your thinking process.
-It short-circuits man’s rationality.
+This word “foolish” (moros) comes from the Greek word from which we derive the English word ‘moron.’
+He is saying that these God-rejectors became moronic, incapable of having rational thoughts about God.
+Rejecting the light always increases the darkness.
+The sin of rejecting the truth about God inevitably results in a devastating effect upon anyone’s thinking processes.
+Rejecting divine truth always short-circuits man’s rational abilities.
 Paul says, their foolish heart was “darkened."
 Rejecting the light, their hearts became darkened.
-This is because God blew out the candle and left them to grope in the dark about who God is and what He is like.
+God blew out the candle and left them to grope in the dark about who He is and what He is like.